hofstadter-io/hof/docs/content/notes/plasmic.md

 	- how do we setup our css, sass, bootstrap, font-awesome
 	- Is there a brand guideline template in Plasmic?
 	- Can we build one and create a source of truth repo?
-	- Design resuable data components in Plasmic, store in repo for import
+	- Design reusable data components in Plasmic, store in repo for import
 	- How is the expience of getting styling right compare between code, webflow, and plasmic?

 - hosting / serving / dev mode / hot reload